About Shoreditch

 If you’re in need of a wardrobe refresh, head down Brick Lane, famous for its colourful street art (which you can learn more about on a dedicated tour) and dozens of vintage boutiques.
 Or try Spitalfields Market just a few minutes away, with stalls selling independent clothing and jewellery brands and leather goods, as well as street food under its Victorian roof.

-Columbia Road flower market
+Columbia Road Flower Market

 On Sundays, head to Columbia Road for the weekly flower market.
 Even if you don’t buy anything, you can soak up the sights and sounds as market traders hawk their colourful bouquets to passing punters.

-Experience bars
+Activity bars

 If you’re looking to entertain a group for the afternoon or evening, Shoreditch is home to every kind of activity bar imaginable, including ping pong (Bounce on Old Street), mini golf (Shoreditch Balls or Junkyard), video games (NQ64) and shuffleboard (Shuffle Club) to name just a few.